jamiter/showoff/README.md

 # Showoff
-Quickly serve the `cwd` as a public server
+Quickly serve the `cwd` as a static file server.

 ## Installation